superseriousbusiness/gotosocial/docs/api/throttling.md

 # Request Throttling

-GoToSocial uses request throttling to limit the number of open connections to the ActivityPub API of your instance.
+GoToSocial uses request throttling to limit the number of open connections to the API of your instance.
 This is designed to prevent your instance from accidentally being DDOS'd (aka [the hug of death](https://en.wikipedia.org/wiki/Slashdot_effect)) if a post gets boosted or replied to by an account with many thousands of followers.

-Throttling means that only a limited number of HTTP requests to the ActivityPub API will be handled concurrently, in order to provide a snappy response to each request and move on quickly.
+Throttling means that only a limited number of HTTP requests to the API will be handled concurrently, in order to provide a snappy response to each request and move on quickly.
 The rationale is that it's better to handle fewer requests quickly, than to try to handle all incoming requests at once and take multiple seconds per request.

+Throttling limits are applied across router groups, similar to the way that [rate limiting](./ratelimiting.md) is organized, so if one part of the API is currently being throttled, that doesn't mean they all are.

 Throttling limits are calculated based on the number of CPUs available to GoToSocial, and the configuration value `advanced-throttling-multiplier`.
 The calculation is performed as follows: